kuzzleio/sdk-csharp/doc/1/controllers/collection/truncate/index.md

 # TruncateAsync

-Remove all documents from a collection while keeping the associated mapping.
+Removes all documents from a collection while keeping the associated mappings.
-It is faster than deleting all documents from a collection.

 ## Arguments